 Even so, as you prayerfully look through each message, we believe you’ll be able to find something that you can use and/or pass onto someone else who could use it.
 Pray for those who CAN use the information …and if you can’t, wait until another message comes along that you can use.

-Ways to Make Your Spouse Feel Special and Valued:
+Marriage Suggestions to Make Your Spouse Feel Special and Valued:

 1. Give gifts beyond special occasions.